-On all of my On-Demand TV-show and full-length movie videos, I chose to use a video-player 'framework' called VideoJS (avail at "videojs.com").
+On all of my On-Demand TV-show and full-length movie videos, I chose to use a video-player 'framework' called VideoJS.
 The framework produces a visually-identical media-player within all browsers.
-Using that produces a live-video frame with the usual serious of controls across the bottom control-bar, similar to what you see on YouTube and Hulu, etc.
+Using that produces a live-video frame with the usual series of controls across the bottom control-bar, similar to what you see on YouTube and Hulu, etc.

-After using VideoJS for 3 or 4 years, one day it occurred to me that the standard VideoJS-provided progress-bar control displays only TIME-values, as one scrolls/drags along the progress-bar (aka 'seekbar').
-Yet, the more professional video coders at YouTube, have graduated to presenting small thumbnail images from the video, so that the user might more easily find some recognizable scene, as they search within a video.
+After using VideoJS for 3 or 4 years, one day it occurred to me that the standard VideoJS-provided progress-bar control displays only TIME-values, as one scrolls/drags along its progress-bar (aka 'seekbar').
+Yet, the more knowledgable engineers at YouTube, have moved ahead to also showing small thumbnail images from the video, so that the user might more easily find some given recognizable scene, as they search within a video.

-One such discussion thread recommended using a special-purpose tool called 'mtn' (rather than the 'ffmpeg' tool itself), to extract the needed images from a full-length video file.
+One such discussion thread recommended using a special-purpose tool called 'mtn' (rather than the 'ffmpeg' tool itself), to extract the needed images from a video file, doing so in real-time, while the user was watching.
 (That 'mtn' tool is available here ).
-That said however, I found that tool to be immature...it was often skipping extractions, and, because I prefer to do my extractions 'offline', any relative slowness in my favorite and very robust 'ffmpeg' tool is NOT an issue at all.
+That said however, I found that tool to be immature...it was often skipping extractions, and, because I prefer to do my extractions 'offline' (ahead of time), any relative slowness in my favorite and very robust 'ffmpeg' tool would NOT be an issue.
 An example ffmpeg cmd to extract a movie frame every 30 seconds and create the series of PNG image files (thumbnails), looks like this:ffmpeg -i MyMovie.mp4 -vf "fps=1/30, scale=256:144" MyMovie-%04d.png

 I arrived at the cmd above, after consulting a basic writeup about thumbnails, at the 'FFmpeg' website, on their 'wiki' page here.